chiselstrike/docs.chiselstrike.com/home/index.md

 - End user authentication supported with [NextAuth.js][nextauth].
 - Data policy definitions with field- and user-level granularity.

-## Develop locally, deploy globally

-Local development is facilitited with the ChiselStrike CLI, which runs a server `chiseld` on your machine.
-When you are satisfied with the way your backend works locally, you can configure ChiselStrike to observe a GitHub repository, and simply push the project code to your production branch to deploy it.

-ChiselStrike's managed service handles scaling, upgrades, security, and data persistence.
-You invest nothing into traditional DevOps activities.

 :::note

 The ChiselStrike managed backend service is currently in beta.